whoschek/bzfs/README.md

 ` bzfs tank1/foo/bar tank2/boo/bar --recursive --force
 --delete-dst-datasets --delete-dst-snapshots`

-* Replicate all daily snapshots that were created during the last 7 days, and at the same time ensure that the latest 7 daily snapshots (per dataset) are replicated regardless of whether they were created earlier or later:
+* Replicate all daily snapshots created during the last 7 days, and at the same time ensure that the latest 7 daily snapshots (per dataset) are replicated regardless of creation time:

 ` bzfs tank1/foo/bar tank2/boo/bar --recursive
 --include-snapshot-regex '.*_daily'
 --include-snapshot-times-and-ranks '7 days ago..*' 'latest 7'`

-* Delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots (per dataset) are not deleted regardless of whether they were created earlier or later:
+* Delete all daily snapshots older than 7 days, but ensure that the latest 7 daily snapshots (per dataset) are retained regardless of creation time:

 ` bzfs dummy tank2/boo/bar --dryrun --recursive --skip-replication --delete-dst-snapshots --include-snapshot-regex '.*_daily' --include-snapshot-times-and-ranks 'latest 7..latest 100%'
 --include-snapshot-times-and-ranks '*..7 days ago'`

-* Delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots (per dataset) are not deleted regardless of whether they were created earlier or later, and ensure that a snapshot is only deleted if no corresponding snapshot or bookmark exists in the source dataset (same as above except for replacing the 'dummy' source with 'tank1/foo/bar'):
+* Delete all daily snapshots older than 7 days, but ensure that the latest 7 daily snapshots (per dataset) are retained regardless of creation time.
+Additionally, only delete a snapshot if no corresponding snapshot or bookmark exists in the source dataset (same as above except replace the 'dummy' source with 'tank1/foo/bar'):

 ` bzfs tank1/foo/bar tank2/boo/bar --dryrun --recursive
 --skip-replication --delete-dst-snapshots --include-snapshot-regex
 '.*_daily' --include-snapshot-times-and-ranks 'latest 7..latest
 100%' --include-snapshot-times-and-ranks '*..7 days ago'`

-* Delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots (per dataset) are not deleted regardless of whether they were created earlier or later, and ensure that a snapshot is only deleted if no corresponding snapshot exists in the source dataset (same as above except for appending 'no-crosscheck'):
+* Delete all daily snapshots older than 7 days, but ensure that the latest 7 daily snapshots (per dataset) are retained regardless of creation time.
+Additionally, only delete a snapshot if no corresponding snapshot exists in the source dataset (same as above except append 'no-crosscheck'):

 ` bzfs tank1/foo/bar tank2/boo/bar --dryrun --recursive